 Malpractice claims often hinge on the adequacy of research.
 Maintain research logs showing databases searched, queries used, and results reviewed.

-Laws change.
-Cases get overruled.
+Laws change and cases get overruled.
 Run final citation checks within 24-48 hours of filing any important document.

 Legal research in 2026 is more accessible and efficient than ever.
-While Westlaw and LexisNexis remain comprehensive, AI-powered alternatives offer comparable accuracy at a fraction of the cost.
+While Westlaw and LexisNexis remain comprehensive, AI-powered alternatives offer comparable accuracy at a fraction of the cost, and agentic AI is now standard across the category.

-Our verdict: For most lawyers, LegesGPT provides the best balance of AI-powered research, verified citations, and affordability.
-It catches what you need to find, explains it in plain English, and ensures your citations are accurate—starting at just $1.
+Our verdict: for most lawyers, LegesGPT provides the best balance of AI-powered research, verified citations, and affordability.
+It finds what you need, explains it in plain language, verifies your citations, and handles drafting and review too, starting with a 3-day trial for $1.

-Large firms with unlimited budgets will continue using Westlaw Edge or Lexis+ AI for their comprehensive databases.
-But for everyone else—from solo practitioners to growing mid-size firms—the new generation of AI legal research tools delivers professional-grade research without the professional-grade price tag.
+Large firms with bigger budgets will continue using Westlaw Advantage or Lexis+ with Protégé for their comprehensive databases.
+But for everyone else, from solo practitioners to growing mid-size firms, the new generation of AI legal research tools delivers professional-grade research without the professional-grade price tag.

-The legal research market is evolving rapidly.
+The market is evolving fast.
 Tools that were cutting-edge last year are being surpassed by newer AI capabilities.
-Stay current with your toolset, and don't let sunk costs in expensive contracts prevent you from exploring more efficient alternatives.
+Stay current with your toolset, and don't let sunk costs in expensive contracts keep you from exploring more efficient alternatives.

 Sources